Young Artist Program in Piano

 Please note that mature students may better handle the audition process and the public master class instruction in the Young Artist Program.
 While there are no age limits, high school age students may adapt to this somewhat more intense experience more easily than younger children.
 The regular Senior Piano program is another very rewarding option available for advanced students who are not sure about the YAP or who are not accepted into the program (there is strictly limited enrollment in the YAP).

-Application deadline is May 1st
+Application deadline EXTENDED to May 15

 Prepare your video audition, upload it to a web hosting service, and email download links to Elayne Ras by May 1st (no exceptions).
 See the Video Audition instructions.